Had I seen it before: Yes, I’ve seen the whole series.

 Why I picked it: I picked it because the rest of ya’all seem to really like it.
 Like, really really like it.

-In addition, Stranger Things is pretty much the only majorly successful Netflix original that isn’t based on a book, another tv show, a movie, etc. It’s an original pilot in the strictest senses of the word.
+In addition, Stranger Things is pretty much the first majorly successful Netflix original that isn’t based on a book, another tv show, a movie, etc. It’s an original pilot in the strictest senses of the word.
 Most people who want to be tv writers want this.
 We don’t long to adapt someone else’s successful book.
 We long to bring our own vision to the screen and we long for it to be as well received as Stranger Things.

 I also want to mention that this is one of the few shows I’m featuring that I’ve already seen in full.
 While I understood its charm, it never impressed me quite the same way it seemed to impress other people, in part because I felt confused about the mythology of the Stranger Things universe.
 So it should be fun to go back to the pilot and see if there was anything I missed.